Statement from the Heart: Voice. Treaty. Truth.

 One of the objectives of the Victorian Council of Churches is to encourage and enable the Member Churches in the light of the Gospel to be a prophetic voice to each other and the community “by acting in solidarity with Aboriginal and Torres Strait Islander People“.[VCC Constitution 5.1 (b) (iv)]

-The referendum on October 14th will give all Australians the chance to come together and consider a change to our constitution to honour and celebrate the rights, history, and ongoing relationship First Peoples have with this land.
+The referendum on October 14th gives all Australians the chance to come together and consider a change to our constitution to honour and celebrate the rights, history, and ongoing relationship First Peoples have with this land.

 Prayer